 Beginning in 1989 and in operation in 1995, 24th the final Block II satellite was successfully orbited, completing the constellation.
-Any civilian in any country could now, for free, track their speed and location with an appropriate receiver.
-In 2000, President Clinton signed a policy directive to allow civilians to receive the same accuracy as the US military (until this point, the GPS data was purposefully “fuzzy” to ensure that the US military maintained an advantage over anyone else using the system).
+Any civilian in any country could now, for free, track their speed and positioning with an appropriate receiver.
+In 2000, President Clinton signed a policy directive to allow civilians to receive the same accuracy as the US military (until this point, the data was purposefully “fuzzy” to ensure that the US military maintained an advantage over anyone else using the system).
 Today, the US Department of Defense is required by law to “maintain a Standard Positioning Service (as defined in the federal radio navigation plan and the standard positioning service signal specification) that will be available on a continuous, worldwide basis.”

 Best GPS Vehicle Trackers

-Thanks to the US government, GPS tracking solutions are now available for anyone who wants it.
+Thanks to the US government, tracking solutions are now available for anyone who wants it.
 However, there are better uses of the technology today that can benefit you as a parent, for example.

 - Teen Tracking – provides an affordable solution for concerned parents by providing peace of mind.
-GPS alerts locate the vehicle instantly, monitor speed, and display detailed activity reports of the vehicle’s speed, location, stops, and more.
+Alerts locate the vehicle instantly, monitor speed, and display detailed activity reports of the vehicle’s speed, location, stops, and more.
 Alerts can be sent to your phone to warn you of aggressive driving.
 Since driving is inherently dangerous, you are likely eligible to save money on insurance premiums by using this technology as it promotes driver accountability.

 - Fleet Tracking – Do you have a fleet of vehicles and want to track and manage them accurately?
-The data logging and reporting services of fleet tracking can significantly increase productivity, reduce overtime, control fuel costs, and eliminate unauthorized vehicle usage.
-The detailed activity reports include the mileage, speed, address, and location of all stops, including tracking idling and ignition events.
+The data logging and reporting services of fleet monitoring can significantly increase productivity, reduce overtime, control fuel costs, and eliminate unauthorized vehicle usage.
+The detailed activity reports include the mileage, speed, address, and location of all stops, including monitoring idling and ignition events.
 The trackers are discrete and covert.

 - Asset Tracking – This solution offers geo-fencing and landmarking, provides arrival and departure alerts, stores data for at least six months on top of all the functionality provided with fleet tracking.
-The GPS trackers can be battery or hard-wired to the engine for power, have built-in antennas for superior GPS resolution, and are more durable, being either water-proof or water-resistant, depending on your use-case.
+The trackers can be battery or hard-wired to the engine for power, have built-in antennas for superior monitoring resolution, and are more durable, being either water-proof or water-resistant, depending on your use-case.

 - Portable GPS Tracking Solutions – With these devices, you can track assets smaller than a vehicle.
-As small and inconspicuous as a key, these battery-operated devices provide sophisticated tracking and mapping capabilities of assets like loads, trailers, and individual deliveries, providing all the functionality of their larger brethren.
+As small and inconspicuous as a key, these battery-operated devices provide sophisticated monitoring and mapping capabilities of assets like loads, trailers, and individual deliveries, providing all the functionality of their larger brethren.
 They offer low battery alerts, have built-in antennas, and are water-resistant.

 Final Thoughts on GPS Tracking